 Black Caps' Watling declared fit as injuries hit West Indies

-WELLINGTON, New Zealand (AFP) — New Zealand's number one wicketkeeper BJ Watling is set to return from injury for the second Test against the West Indies, while the tourists suffered a double blow Tuesday with Kemar Roach and Shane Dowrich ruled out.
+Wellington, New Zealand (AFP) — New Zealand's number one wicketkeeper B J Watling is set to return from injury for the second Test against the West Indies, while the tourists suffered a double blow yesterday with Kemar Roach and Shane Dowrich ruled out.

 Pace bowler Roach is returning home following the death of his father last week while wicketkeeper Dowrich continues to be troubled by the hand injury that sidelined him after day one of the first Test.